• Home

 The Philippines can also leverage multilateral accords like the ASEAN Digital Economy Framework Agreement (DEFA)—which the bloc is set to sign in 2026—to secure its own future by setting broader goals which benefit all neighbors.

 The agreement, slated to be the world’s first regional digital economy agreement, would boost not just the country’s business process outsourcing (BPO) industry, but also create a $2 trillion unified digital market across Southeast Asia.
-This way, “a small business in Mindanao can sell to a customer in Jakarta as easily as they do at home,” explains Nona Pepito, a professor of economics at the Singapore Management University (SMU).
+This way, “a small business in Mindanao can sell to a customer in Jakarta as easily as they do at home,” explains Nona Pepito, an assistant professor of economics at the Singapore Management University (SMU).

 The Philippines can also help make regional supply chains more resilient.
 It can “lead a push to weave the bloc’s diverse strengths—like Vietnamese manufacturing, Thai automotive parts, and Philippine electronics—into a single, unbreakable ASEAN factory that is shielded from the U.S.-China trade wars,” she adds.